AfonsoMoniz1992/courses_iscte_public/README.md

 ## Repository structure

-- `uncertainty_and_decision_making_(transitional_year)/` – Transitional year
+- `decision_making_under_uncertainty_(transitional_year)/` – Transitional year
-  edition of the Uncertainty and Decision Making course.
+  edition of the Decision Making Under Uncertainty course.
 The folder is organised into lecture slide decks, past assessments with solutions, statistical formulae and tables, and complementary study resources.